USC Wins National Science Foundation Grant for Big-Data Network

 The TEN-II project will deploy the new network over existing fiber infrastructure, providing high data-rate services to at least six research laboratories across three USC facilities that are geographically dispersed around Los Angeles.

-The project is co-led by principal investigators Maureen Dougherty, director of the USC Center for High-Performance Computing and Communications (HPCC), part of Information Technology Services (ITS), and John Silvester, professor of electrical engineering at the USC Viterbi School of Engineering.
+The project is co-led by principal investigators Maureen Dougherty, director of the USC Center for High-Performance Computing (HPC), part of Information Technology Services (ITS), and John Silvester, professor of electrical engineering at the USC Viterbi School of Engineering.

 “The TEN-II proposal is a testament to key partnerships between USC faculty and ITS,” said Peter Siegel, chief information officer and vice provost for ITS.
 “The grant benefits faculty in a variety of disciplines, including behavioral genetics, computer science, cybersecurity, digital cinema microscopy, digital humanities and social sciences, earth science and materials science.”